Grandma’s Slice-n-Bake Cookies

 • The diameter of the log will determine the size of the baked cookie.
 A circle around 2 inches across makes a nice-sized cookie when sliced and baked.

-• This dough has lasted over 2 weeks in my fridge before.
-I normally wrap the logs in plastic wrap in addition to the waxed paper to keep the dough from drying out.
+• This dough has lasted over two weeks in my fridge before.
+To keep the dough from drying out, I usually wrap the logs in plastic wrap in addition to the waxed paper.

 • I love having dough on hand.
-I sent a bag of hot cookies over to my neighbor after he brought my chickens back home one morning.
+One morning, I sent a bag of hot cookies to my neighbor after he brought my chickens back home.
 They had wandered into his yard and couldn’t figure out how to get home.
 I also used them as a quick dessert when I made dinner for a family from church.
 You’ll love having this delicious dough on hand!

-• This is a large batch, feel free to half the recipe OR store half the dough in the freezer.
-Let it thaw in the fridge before baking.
+• This is a large batch.
+You can either halve the recipe or store half the dough in the freezer.
+Thaw in the fridge before baking.

 Nutrition